 The Eurosonic Festival has become a favourite amongst artists, music professionals and music-lovers for discovering the best new European acts.

-EBU Member broadcasters join forces to produce and record the performances of roughly 200 European bands, which are then relayed via our Euroradio network to a pan-European audience.
-A special media compound at the Festival facilitates transmissions, interviews, session recordings, reports and the collection of audiovisual material.
+EBU Member broadcasters join forces to produce and record the performances of EBU-supported acts, which are then relayed via our Euroradio network to a pan-European audience.

-EBU Music will make available to EBU Members the concerts taking place at the Eurosonic Festival.
+EBU Music makes available to EBU Members the concerts taking place at the Eurosonic Festival.

-In addition, the European Border Breaker Awards (EBBA) will be distributed via the EBU network.
-Last year, 15 different EBU TV stations relayed this exciting event.
+In addition, the European Border Breaker Awards (EBBA) are distributed via the EBU network.
+In 2018, 12 different EBU TV stations relayed this exciting event.

 The Eurosonic Group is the partnership of EBU stations specialized in youth programming.
 This unique partnership makes the EBU one of the major players on the contemporary pop music scene by developing and launching projects with festivals, artists and record companies.
 We also broadcast major music events, such as festivals like Roskilde, Benicassim, Paléo and Transmusicales de Rennes.